Kile-Asmussen/lord-of-the-ring/timeline.md

 Among them was Marika, the Fair-Haired Queen.
 She held no special power but acumen and cleverness, though it is rumored she courted darker powers and outer gods when convenient, and always was she seen in the company of her firstborn son and her Shadow, the Azulan wolfman Maliketh.
 She united of the barbarian tribes by strength, beauty, and charisma, forming a fine fighting force.
 But she knew it would not be sufficient to obtain victory.

-She courted then the king of the Belurati, who in turn taught her war band the power over earth and wind.
-As thanks she slew him in his sleep.
-In a night of terrible slaughter the city of Belurat was razed and its peoples driven from the land.
-By Marika's ruthless stratagems, the terrible cruelty of her firstborn, and the fury of her Shadow, she now held a fighting force with scarcely any
+She courted then the king of the Belurati, and wed him with her army as dowry.
+The king, as a wedding gift, in turn taught her warriors the power over earth and wind.
+As thanks she slew him in his sleep on their wedding night.
+In an eve of terrible slaughter the city of Belurat was razed and its peoples driven from the land.
+By Marika's ruthless stratagems, the terrible cruelty of her firstborn, and the fury of her Shadow, she now held a fighting force with scarcely any equal.

 Now at the head of an army wielding terrible power, Marika set her eyes on the only other Empyrean who stood to oppose her.